JobJob/RickTracy.jl/README.md

 `@traceitems expr`: A Vector of all the raw TraceItem snaps for the given expression

-`@allsnaps`: A Vector of all the raw TraceItem snaps for all variables at all locations for you to do with as you please
+`@allsnaps`: A Vector of all the raw TraceItem entries for all variables at all locations for you to do with as you please

 ### Watch and Snapall